nemoarchive/documentation/submit_data.md

-# Submitting Data to NeMO
+# Submitting Data to NeMO - Overview

 Data submitted to NeMO falls into three categories:
 * *Public* - data to be immediately distributed openly and freely to the wider research community,